Odoo Accounting - Profit & Loss and Balance Sheet Report

 Profit & Loss Reports

 In the accounting, Profit & Loss report shows the REVENUE, EXPENSES and PROFIT (or LOSS) of the company, for a period of time.
+Unlike balance sheet, ending balance of the P&L for an accounting period, does not carried forward to the next accounting period.

 The following is a typical P&L report format in Malaysia, which may varies depending on the country.
 You may see the configuration for your report, in the below.